mrpurpleknight/Raspberry-AP-Client-Utility/README.md

 ```sh
 sudo raspi-config
 ```
-**It seems that hostapd configuration is not working properly on systems which uses [NetworkManager](https://wiki.archlinux.org/index.php/NetworkManager).**
+**It seems that hostapd configuration is not working properly on systems which use [NetworkManager](https://wiki.archlinux.org/index.php/NetworkManager).**
 **It is strongly recommended to use Raspbian**